 It is recommended that cash flow projections be reviewed regularly as cash flow can change in an instant.
-Business owners are advised to have at least a six-month forecast drawn up that will allow enough time to ascertain cash flow needs and take necessary precautions against impending problems.
+Business owners are advised to have at least a six-month forecast drawn up as this will allow enough time to ascertain cash flow needs and take necessary precautions against impending problems.

 Here are a few more good reasons to give your business the best chance of success and draw up a cash flow projection today.